 Entrepreneurs can apply for accident insurance voluntarily through the Swiss National Accident Insurance Fund (SUVA).

-If you are employed by a company, said company will deduct your contributions to the insurance scheme from your salary.
+If you are employed, your company will deduct your contributions to the insurance scheme from your salary.
 If you are self-employed or a freelancer, contributions are paid from your earnings directly.
 Percentage contributions are determined by your total income, with rates ranging from 1 to 2 percent of your gross monthly earnings.

 The system is designed to cover an employee while both at work and not.
-In order to qualify for Swiss accident and occupational disease insurance, you must fulfil one of four criteria in order to apply.
-These criteria are strictly defined and must be fulfilled in order to claim accident insurance.
+In order to qualify for Swiss accident and occupational disease insurance, you must fulfil one of four of the below criteria:

 In this case, an accident is where sudden, unexpected injury is caused to the human body.
 This injury is involuntary and is the result of an unlikely cause.
 This cause must have the potential to harm physical, mental or psychological health, or has the potential to be fatal.

-Occupational accidents are when an injury is caused while a person is performing a task that is associated with their occupation.
+Occupational accidents are when an injury is caused to a person while they are performing a task that is associated with their occupation.
 This includes accidents during breaks or immediately before or after work, provided that the victim is at their place of work.

 These are accidents that occur when not at a place of work.
 These can include travelling to work, recreation time, playing sports, road collisions and domestic accidents.
 Note that part-time workers whose working hours are fewer than eight hours per week per employer are not insured against non-occupational accidents, except for travelling to and from work.